 Want to get involved?

-Anna Campbell (Resident Member; Chairman)
+Anna Campbell (Tenant Member; Chairman)

 Member of the previous Scrutiny Committee and Tenants Panel.
 Former volunteer at a children's centre, was Pastoral Assistant at a secondary school, was a Teaching Assistant and a volunteer Staff Governor at a secondary school, was a volunteer Governor for a primary school and a volunteer for the National Autistic Society.
 Previously worked in service industry including retail, catering, catering deliveries and general hospitality.